NatGr/projectAdA/README.md

 11.11 :

- - Clean and organize our data.
+ - Clean and organize our data in dataframes, if the size of the resulting dataframes is not too important, download locally.

 18.11 :

- - Categorize country according their reputation
+ - Categorize countries according to their reputation
  - Compare with the vision from the national news
+ - trying different approaches for assesing scores

 25.11 :

+ - Analyse statistical reliability of the results
- - Analyse results
+ - Analyse results (what to keep, ...)
- - Comment code
+ - Completing the notebook
  - Goals and plans for the next milestone